ZILECAO/inheritable-solana/README.md

 --

-Retrieving a claim:
+Step 3: Retrieving a claim:

 Only once the Will has been unlocked, the two dummy wallet addresses that you have imported from above will be able to go here and view the information of a claim that has been bequeathed to them by 1.
 Connecting wallet and 2.
 Click to Retrieve Claim

 --

-Verifying a claim:
+Step 4: Verifying a claim:

 Any Solana wallet account can come in to verify whether a claim is true or false.
 The reason we implemented this feature is to prevent the case where a Lawyer might come in and claim an inaccurate inheritance for their dishonest benefactor.